cloudmcloudyo/capstone/README.md

 I engineered a couple of features for EDA purposes including ```word_count```, ```sentiment_score```, ```sentiment```("positive", "negative" or "neutral"), and ```line_no_par```(lines excluding the script description inside parentheses).

 Overall the average word count per line is 13 words.
 The distribution of the word count per line is highly skewed to the right.
-The max number is 399, which was expected, as the show always start with Jerry Seinfeld doing a comedy stand up which has long lines.
+The max number is 399, which was expected, as the show always start with Jerry Seinfeld doing a comedy stand-up which has long lines.

 <table><tr>
 <td> <img src="./charts/dist_word_counts.png" alt="Drawing" style="width: 375px;"/> </td>